On the Analytic Wavelet Transform: Estimation of Modulated Oscillations

 which states that the ridge-based signal estimate accurately recovers the \emph{localized analytic signal}.
 The difference between the two types of ridges will be of negligible importance when $\delta_{N_T}$ is small.

 To this theoretical result, we should add a caveat.
 While the perturbation analysis suggests there is no reason to prefer amplitude versus phase ridges, in practice we find the amplitude ridges to be superior.
 When both exist, we generally find they are indeed very close to one another, as expected by the perturbation analysis, but the phase ridges have a greater tendency to ``break'' at isolated points where modulation is particularly strong.
 In fact we find this to be the case when applying the phase ridge algorithm to the example in Fig.~\ref{analytic-transforms} with identical settings as for the amplitude ridges (not shown).
 Therefore based on experience we favor the amplitude ridges.
+It is conceivable, however, that this difference in performance is due to some aspect of our particular numerical implementation.

 We may similarly find the amplitude and phase estimates associated with the ridge-based signal estimate.
 Writing the estimated analytic signal in terms of an amplitude and phase

 we find, following the development in Section~\ref{section:localizedbias}